-Instructors proposing course revision of either the meeting day or time must confer with the appropriate Academic Division Chair first before student discussion ensues.
-With consent from the Dean of Academic Services, the appropriate Academic Division Chair with the instructor will modify the schedule to reflect the course revision.
-The Dean of Academic Services is the ONLY person authorized to approve schedule revisions.
-Instructor cannot modify the time and day of course sessions without consulting with the Academic Division Chair, and obtaining permission from the Dean of Academic Services.
+Instructors proposing course revision of the meeting day or time must confer with the appropriate Academic Division Chair before student discussion ensues.
+With consent from the Vice President of Academics and Student Services, the appropriate Academic Division Chair with the instructor will modify the schedule to reflect the course revision.
+The Vice President of Academics and Student Services is the ONLY person authorized to approve schedule revisions.
+Instructors cannot modify the time and day of course sessions without consulting with their Academic Division Chair and obtaining permission from the Vice President of Academics and Student Services.